juliensimon/gradio-mcp-server-builder/docs/getting-started/quickstart.md

 - Provide conversational responses with results
 - Handle complex multi-step interactions

+For a detailed explanation of how the agent client works, see the [Agent Client Guide](../user-guide/agent-client.md).

 #### Running the Generated Client

 To use the MCP client, navigate to your output directory and run: